aws-neuron/aws-neuron-sdk/general/appnotes/neuron1x/introducing-libnrt.rst

 You need to use latest Neuron Driver.
 For successful installation and upgrade to *Neuron 1.16.0* or newer, you must install or upgrade to Neuron Driver (``aws-neuron-dkms``) *version 2.1.5.0* or newer.
 Neuron applications using *Neuron 1.16.0* will fail if they do not detect *Neuron Driver version 2.1.5.0* or newer.
-For installation and upgrade instructions see :ref:`neuron-install-guide`.
+For installation and upgrade instructions see :ref:`install-guide-index`.

 .. include:: ./important-neuronx-dkms.txt